-STAD technique is a cooperative learning technique for mixed-ability groupings involving team recognition and group responsibility for individual learning.
-According to Slavin (2005), in STAD technique, students are assigned to four or five members of learning teams that are mixed in performance level and gender.
+STAD is one of cooperative learning techniques for mixed-ability groupings involving team recognition and group responsibility for individual learning.
+According to Slavin (2005), in

+STAD technique, students are assigned to four or five members of learning teams that are mixed in performance level and gender.
 The teacher presents a lesson, and then students work within their teams to make sure that all team members have mastered the lesson.
 Finally, all students take individual quizzes on the material, at which time they may not help one another.
-Students' quiz scores compared to their own past averages, and points are awarded on the basis of the degree to which students meet or exceed their own earlier performance.
+Students' quiz scores are compared to their own past averages, and points are awarded on the basis of the degree to which students meet or exceed their own earlier performance.
 These points are then summed to form team scores, and teams that meet certain criteria may earn certificates or other rewards.